gkowal/Particle-Acceleration-tutorial/README.md

 - go to directory `../03_Bturbulent/`: `cd  ../03_Bturbulent/`.
 - run the paccel executable: `./paccel.x`

-**Task to do**: Change the initial position and velocity of particle some of these parameters and visualize the particle trajectory.
+**Tasks to do**: Change the initial position and velocity of particle some of these parameters and visualize the particle trajectory.
 - Write a script in python to calculate the particle energy gain/loss rate and plot how it changes over time (to read ASCII data you can use subroutine [numpy.loadtxt](https://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html)).
 - Determine the mean energy gain rate.